Have questions about your research?

 - Allison Benedetti, Librarian for Advanced Research and Engagement

-- Martin J. Brennan, Copyright and Licensing Librarian
+- Martin J. Brennan, Copyright Librarian (Current Chair)

 - Bethany Myers, Research Informationist, Louise M. Darling Biomedical Library

-- Roxanne Peck, Scholarly Communication and Licensing Librarian
+- Roxanne Peck, Interim Head, Scholarly Communication and Licensing

 - Angela Riggio, Head, Scholarly Communication and Licensing